 Johan van’t Hof

-Johan van’t Hof is honorary associate organist at St Peter and St Simon’s, as well as treasurer of the parish.
-He has completed the Colleague diploma (CRCCO) with the Royal Canadian College of Organists, and has studied with Dr. Mark Toews for seven years.
+Johan van ’t Hof is honorary associate organist at St Peter and St Simon’s, as well as treasurer of the parish.
+He has completed the Colleague diploma (CRCCO) with the Royal Canadian College of Organists and studied with Dr. Mark Toews for seven years.
 Previously he commenced music studies while at boarding school in the UK at age 8, moved to organ at age 11, and then studied with David Marsden, and John Hodgins through the Royal Conservatory of Toronto.

 He was organist at Wycliffe College, University of Toronto for four years, and then assistant at St John’s York Mills for several years.
-He has substituted at over thirty other parishes around Toronto, on a short term basis, as a member of the substitute service of the RCCO, and he accompanied the choir on the recent 2016 tour to Lincoln and Chester cathedrals.
+He has substituted at over thirty five other parishes around Toronto, on a short term basis, as a member of the substitute service of the RCCO, and he accompanied the choir at choral evensong on two recent tours to Lincoln and Chester and then Gloucester and Chichester cathedrals.
 He is also a chartered accountant and has held various senior roles on Bay Street, both in professional accounting firms and in corporate organizations.

 Sophie Knowles completed her BFA honours in music at York University where she specialized in classical voice performance and studied with Norma Burrows, Benjamin Butterfield, and Michael Donovan.
 Also a lover of musical theatre, Knowles performed in the North American premier of Emmanuel, a modern passion musical that enjoyed successful performances in Toronto and New York City.
 In 2009, Sophie traveled to Ghana to direct an opera with 35 enthusiastic youth.
 She enjoys taking on small projects such as the recent St. Simon’s children’s Christmas pageant, Once Upon a Starry Night.
 Today, she teaches voice lessons at University Settlement Music and Arts School and is a graduate student in urban planning at Ryerson University.